"You can't protect against everything:" Cybersecurity experts warn about potential security risks, scams in the metaverse

 But security experts believe where there's money to be made, the criminals won't be far behind and all things — including money, personal information and social security numbers — are at risk.

-"We totally expect them to move into this," Kevin Gosschalk, who works with the cybersecurity firm Arkose Labs, said.
+"We totally expect them to move into this," Kevin Gosschalk, co-founder of Arkose Labs, said.

 Stone and his parents say they already got scammed when hackers broke into his Fortnite account last year and charged up his parents' credit cards.